Croydon London Borough Council

-Croydon London Borough Council, which styles itself Croydon Council, is the local authority for the London Borough of Croydon in Greater London, England.
+Croydon London Borough Council, known as Croydon Council, is the local authority for the London Borough of Croydon in Greater London, England.
+The council is responsible for the provision of a range of services within the borough.
 Croydon is divided into 28 wards, electing 70 councillors.
 Since 2022 the council has been led by a directly elected mayor.
 The council has been under no overall control since 2022, being run by a Conservative minority administration.
 The council meets at Croydon Town Hall and has its main offices in the adjoining Bernard Weatherill House.